rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK: I think that we should merge Annex B into the spec.
 There's a strong sentiment among people (including implementers) on this point and I think we should have someone come with a prepared presentation on this subject.

-BT: Step 1 is inline it
+BT: Step 1 is inline it.

-YK: The answer is not "it is normative"
+YK: The answer is not "it is normative".

 BT: It is not normative.
 It is in the clause that...